The Battery (Manhattan): Site

 The area was originally occupied by the Lenape Native Americans.
 Dutch settlers populated the area as part of the settlement of New Amsterdam in the early 17th century.
 The Dutch referred to the southern tip of Manhattan as "Capske Hook" or "Capsie Hoek", the term coming from the Lenape word "Kapsee", meaning "rocky ledge".
 Capske Hook was originally a narrow, hilly ledge that extended northward to Broadway, which at the time was a Lenape trail.
 Schreyers Hook (cf. Amsterdam's Schreierstoren) was just adjacent.
 In 1625–1626, the Dutch built Fort Amsterdam atop of a hill at the site of the present Alexander Hamilton U.S. Custom House.
 However, the fort was largely ineffective, despite several attempts at reconstruction.
-The British took over the settlement in 1664 and renamed the defenses Fort James.
-An artillery battery was installed at the fort in 1683 by Governor Thomas Dongan, the first of a series of batteries put in around King William's War which gave the area its name, including also at Whitehall in 1693 and at Oyster Pasty in 1695.
-The history of the various "batteries" is confused as the British sometimes used the names interchangeably.
-The fortification would later be renamed several times more, before the British settled on the name of "Fort George" by 1714.
+The English took over the settlement in 1664 and renamed the defenses Fort James.
+An artillery battery was installed at the fort in 1683 by Governor Thomas Dongan, the first of a series of batteries put in around King William's War, which gave the area its name.
+Other batteries were installed at Whitehall and at Oyster Pasty; the English sometimes used the same name to refer to all of these batteries.
+Fort Amsterdam would be renamed several times before the British settled on the name of "Fort George" by 1714.

 The Battery did not fire any additional shots until 1776, during the New York and New Jersey campaign of the American Revolutionary War, when American troops commandeered the fort and fired on British ships in an unsuccessful attempt to prevent them from sailing up the Hudson River.
 Following the British landing at Kip's Bay on September 15, 1776, the Americans had abandoned the fort, and the British took Lower Manhattan.
 At the end of the war in 1783, the Battery was the center of Evacuation Day celebrations commemorating the departure of the last British troops in the United States; the event was later commemorated with the erection of a flagstaff.
 By 1788, Fort George had been demolished, and debris from the fort was used to expand the Battery.
 The fort itself became the site of Government House, an executive mansion intended for U.S. president George Washington, though never actually used for that purpose.

 In 1808–1811, just prior to the War of 1812, the West Battery was erected on a small artificial offshore island nearby, to replace the earlier batteries in the area.
 At the time, the shore at the Battery was a relatively flat edge.
 The West Battery was never used, and following the war, the artillery battery was renamed Castle Clinton.
 When Battery Park's landmass was created, it encircled and incorporated the island.
 About 3 acre were added to the park area in 1824.
 Meanwhile, Castle Clinton was turned over to the city government, which turned the structure into an entertainment venue.
 It subsequently served various purposes, including as an immigration and customs center as well as an aquarium.